Improving Mental Health Care Access for People with Intellectual and Developmental Disabilities

 In the last few years, Mosaic has worked hard to ensure that the people we support have access to mental health care.
 In addition, we’ve worked to educate professionals in the field of the importance diagnosing and caring for people with dual diagnoses.

-To commemorate the month, below are three examples of how Mosaic’s mental health teams work to care for the people we support.
+To commemorate the month, below are two examples of how Mosaic’s mental health teams work to care for the people we support.

 The need for qualified professionals is great, and conventional educational programs are not enough to equip the number of professionals needed.
 Learn more about Mosaic’s in-house education program to train the mental health professionals of tomorrow.